ongaeshi/honyomi/README.md

 # Honyomi

-honyomi is a e-book (pdf) search engine.
+Honyomi is ebook (pdf) search engine written by Ruby.
 It have command line interface and web application.
-It will accelerate the e-book of your life.
+It will accelerate the ebook of your life.

-honyomi is "本読み".
+Honyomi is "本読み".
 "Read a book" is meaning.

 ![honyomi-01.png]()